seebs/gogetopt/README.md

 type Options map[string]*Option
 ```

+The Options type also provides a `.Seen(s)` method which checks
+whether an option is present, because I think that's prettier than
+`!= nil`.

 ### Option Strings

 An option string is a list of allowed options.
 Letters are
 allowed options.
 A letter followed by punctuation indicates
-an option which can take an additional parameter as a value:
+an option which can take an additional parameter as a value,
+or which can be specified more than once:

 ```
 :	Any string
 #	Integer number
 .
 Floating-point number
++	Can be specified multiple times (but takes no argument)
 ```

 Flags which take a value consume additional arguments